How to Protect Your Home From Intruders

 - Make sure you know the person's identity before admitting them.

-- If the person at your door is a stranger, ask for identification to be passed under the door.
-If they are unable to do this, do not let them in.
+- If the person at your door is a stranger, ask for identification

 - It is advisable to have a wide-angle viewer (peep-hole) in the door, so you can check a person's identity without unlocking your door.